MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Fee-for-service traditional Medicare does not even measure quality of care in any way.

-If a care site delivers failing, inadequate, bad or wrong care in a fee-for-service Medicare setting, that bad care too often actually increases the amount of money that is paid to that care site because the additional care that is needed for those failed patients in those settings is simply charged as more services to Medicare and Medicare directly pays each of the poorly performing providers for each of those additional services more money because that’s how the Medicare fee-for-service program buys care.
+If a care site delivers failing, inadequate, bad or wrong care in a fee-for-service Medicare setting, that bad care for those patients too often actually increases the amount of money that is paid to that care site because the additional care that is needed for those failed patients in those settings is simply charged as more services to Medicare and Medicare directly pays each of the poorly performing providers for each of those additional services more money because that’s how the Medicare fee-for-service program buys care.

 Everyone in the country should understand those differences and those outcomes and should know their linkage to each kind of payments.
 But those realities seem to be invisible to our news media and they are not referenced of discussed in most of our public and political debate about health care Quite a few of the people who discuss health care policy in various settings who do understand those differences tend to either not make those issues very visible or choose to duck them entirely.